The Supreme Court will decide the constitutionality of the presidential orders that did away with Jammu and Kashmir’s special constitutional status.

 Regarding the second, they contend that the Jammu and Kashmir Reorganisation Act of 2019 was unconstitutionally passed under Article 3.
 Article 3 of the Constitution does not give the Parliament powers to downgrade federal democratic states into a less representative form such as a Union Territory.

-The petitioners further contend that in a federal democracy, the right to autonomous self-government, specifically with respect to constitutional and political status, is a fundamental right under Part III of the Constitution.
-This right cannot be taken away without the due procedure established by the law.
+The petitioners further contend that in a federal democracy, the right to autonomous self-government, specifically with respect to constitutional and political status, is a fundamental right under Part III of the Constitution and cannot be taken away without the due procedure established by the law.

 3. Does the Jammu and Kashmir (Reorganisation) Act of 2019 violate Article 3 and Part III of the Constitution?